 Kashi Longrui and Kashi Dongfang were formed and registered in Kashi in Xinjiang Province, China in 2018.
-These companies have received an exemption and will not be subject to income tax for 5 years.
-As of December 31, 2021 and 2020, the Company has not recorded any deferred tax liabilities in light of (1) its tax free arrangement; (2) its compliance with PRC EIT Law in making payments of enterprise income tax; and (3) Jiangsu Yanggu's inability to pay its net profits to WFOE under the VIE agreement without the Company's determination.
+These companies have received an exemption and will not be subject to income tax for 5 years, which was expired on December 31, 2022.
+As of December 31, 2022 and 2021, the Company has not recorded any deferred tax liabilities in light of (1) its tax free arrangement; (2) its compliance with PRC EIT Law in making payments of enterprise income tax; and (3) Jiangsu Yanggu's inability to pay its net profits to WFOE under the VIE agreement without the Company's determination.
 However, any changes with the current effective PRC Tax laws and regulations could result in the Company paying more enterprise income tax, which would materially and adversely affect the operating and financial performance of the Company.

-Tax savings for the years ended December 31, 2021, and 2020 amounted to approximately \$4,198,000 and \$2,427,000, respectively.
-The Company's basic and diluted earnings per share would have been lower by \$0.20 and \$0.16 per share for the years ended December 31, 2021 and 2020, respectively, without the preferential tax exemption.
+Tax savings for the years ended December 31, 2022, 2021 and 2020 amounted to approximately \$1,933,000, \$4,198,000 and \$2,427,000, respectively.
+The Company's basic and diluted earnings per share would have been lower by \$0.50, \$0.20 and \$0.16 per share for the years ended December 31, 2022, 2021 and 2020, respectively, without the preferential tax exemption.